 INT64

-, conduct rigorous type and value checks.
-This is recommended when the JSON data type is known and enforced, for example, using schema constraints to enforce the property data type. - Flexible converters, such as
+, perform rigorous type and value checks.
+Use strict converters when the JSON data type is known and enforced, for example, by using schema constraints to enforce the property data type. - Flexible converters, such as

 LAX_INT64

 when conversion isn't feasible.
-This is recommended when a rigorous check isn't required or types are hard to enforce.
+Use flexible converters when a rigorous check isn't required or types are difficult to enforce.

-You can read more about data conversion in troubleshooting tips.
+For more information about data conversion, see troubleshooting tips.

 Filter by property values

-the filter parameters are treated as values of JSON
+Spanner treats the filter parameters as values of JSON

 .